Energy-weighted sum rule for nuclear density functional theory: Thouless theorem for energy-weighted sum rule

-In the nuclear EDF, we regard Eq. (\ref{eq:perturbation}) as a transformation of the wave function.
+Equation (\ref{eq:perturbation}) can be regarded as a transformation of the wave function.
 For an isoscalar operator $\hat{F}^{\rm IS}$, this is nothing but a local gauge transformation \cite{Blaizot-Ripka,PhysRevC.52.1827,PhysRevC.78.044326,PhysRevC.84.064303}.
 The local gauge transformation changes the particle-hole and particle-particle density matrices as \cite{PhysRevC.69.014316}